lucassouzavieira/arangodb-php-odm/README.md

 // Save the document on collection.
 $document->save();

-// Add or change document attributes to update document
+// Add or change document attributes to update the document
 $document->status = 'active';
 $document->save(); // Will update your document on server;

-// Delete document from collection.
+// Delete the document from collection.
 $document->delete();
 ```